aykerigma/Aigerim-portfolio-TSWD/part2.md

 Person 2
 (Person unfamiliar with neither computer science or public policy.
 She works in digital marketing)

+'Very interesting.
+Cool topic.
+Pictures are funny.
+I liked the charts.'
+'Maybe you can add that cases of misuse of AI are widely discussed?'

 Person 3
 (Public policy student)

-'this is cool.
+'This is cool.
 A bit overwhelming.'
 She said that there are many colors and photos.

 ### Changes